 Suggested Read: 11 Stunning Temples In Singapore You Must Visit On Your Holiday

 3. Tanjong Beach – The Party Spot

 A man-made wonder, Tanjong is rated among Singapore’s best beaches.
 It is hidden in the south coast of Sentosa and blessed with a beautiful crescent-shaped beachline, shallow warm water, tropical palm trees, and glittering white sand.
 It is the ultimate party destination, where Tanjong Beach Club organizes night beach parties every fortnight.
 Just walking distance from Palawan Beach, it has vibes that push you to let go and relax.
 This is one of the most famous beaches in Singapore.

-Famous for: Happening beach parties organized by the Tanjong Beach Club.
+Tourist attractions: Happening beach parties organized by the Tanjong Beach Club.

 Facilities available: Beach side swimming pool, cabanas, loungers, shelters, rental bikes, and deck chairs.

 How to reach: This beach can be reached by taking the Sentosa Express.
 One can also take the tram that runs between Palawan and Tanjong Beach.

 If you are residing on the east coast side in Singapore, here are the following beaches where you can spend your time at leisure.

 4. Changi Beach – A Tropical Beach